edusperoni/nativescript-ripple/README.md

 ## Attributes
 **rippleColor : string** *optional* - sets the ripple color.
+**iosDisabled : string** *optional* - disables the ripple effect on iOS.
+Possible values are: "true" or "1".
+Simply omit this attribute if you want the ripple effect on iOS.

 ## Nativescript + Angular
 In the `main.ts` file, add those lines in order to use the ripple effect :